-I’m working hard at being a lifelong learner of what Servant Leadership is and how we can use it as a force of good.
+I’m working hard at being a lifelong learner of what it means to be in service to others.
 These writers have been instrumental to my learning and I hope will be to yours as well.

 - Give and Take by Adam Grant.

 - Why you should read it: A thoughtful and easy read with proof that givers can win!

 - EGO is the Enemy by Ryan Holiday